21 December 2018

 Authentic, home made decorations such as stringed popcorn, paper chains or cut out snowflakes brought the family together in the 1920s, while spray on snow became fashionable in the fifties.
 Such vintage Christmas decorations can easily be brought into the home even today.

-Wooden ornaments were also popular, so keep a lookout for any mini vintage Christmas santas, rocking horses or toy wooden soldiers for your tree this year.
+Wooden ornaments were also popular, so keep a lookout for any mini vintage Christmas santas, rocking horses, nutcracker soldiers or other toy wooden soldiers for your tree this year.

 While Christmas tree lights have been around for many years, candles were once used to light up the tree instead.
 For a touch of vintage Christmas, invest in an antique or wooden Christmas candelabra to recall the days gone by.

 If you have a passion for antiques, don’t forget to dress them this Christmas.
 A vintage wooden ladder looks fantastic when dressed with Christmas lights, while a renaissance style wrought iron jardiniere would look truly festive when filled with glistening baubles.

 Take tips from your ancestors and dress your antique fireplace mantel with Victorian inspired red-dressed wreaths.
 Dress doorways and archways in a similar fashion, by adorning them with artificial poinsettia flowers and green garlands.

 Christmas stockings have to be one of the most well-loved festive traditions, and nowadays they’re often seen as purely decorative.
 In the early 20th Century, stockings would contain fruit and candy canes, and perhaps a small wooden toy.
 The image of stockings hanging over the fireplace will give your living room a vintage Christmas feel, although quite often they were hung at the end of the bed instead, as fireplaces were typically needed to provide warmth, heat and light.